Probing CP and flavor violation in neutral kaon decays with ALPs: Kaon decay amplitudes

 The coefficients $\mathcal{C}_2$ and $\mathcal{C}_3$ which multiply the weak parameter $N_8$ are functions of flavor-preserving (i.e. flavor-diagonal and hence \emph{real}) couplings and meson masses, see \App{app:Ci} for the full expressions.
 This contribution has not been discussed recently when considering three-body decays~\cite{MartinCamalich:2020dfe,Cavan-Piton:2024pqp}.
 At leading order in the limit $m_K \gg m_\pi\gg m_a$, we can approximate

 In light of \Eq{eq:KL_3_body_neutral}, the structure of the amplitude for the three-body $K_S$ decay is not surprising.
 It is given by

-Before concluding this section, we observe that, unlike for the two-body decay calculation, our three-body decay calculation requires the inclusion of naively factorizable\footnote{In this context, factorizable means amplitudes which can be factorized into products of lower-point amplitudes across a propagator.} contributions, which cancel out non-physical basis-dependent contributions originating from contact terms.
+Before concluding this section, we observe that, unlike for the two-body decay calculation, our three-body decay calculation requires the inclusion of naively factorizable\footnote{In this context, factorizable means amplitudes which can be factorized into products of lower-point amplitudes with at least 3 external states across an internal propagator.} contributions, which cancel out non-physical basis-dependent contributions originating from contact terms.
 In fact, we note that by summing up only the contact terms, one finds

 which is not physical as clearly shown by the dependence on the basis-dependent parameters $\delta_s$ and $\delta_d$ defined in Eq. (\ref{eq:generic_basis}).

 This issue is resolved by an additional contribution, coming from a diagram in which the decay process is mediated by $K_S$, see \Fig{fig:diagrams}.
 It involves two 3-point interactions; one from the kinetic term,